New housing in the digital era

 This work is about a co-living model which is neither a participatory housing nor a community housing but a housing where the surface of the private sphere is reduced to the benefit of a wide variety of shared areas for the inhabitants, managed through digital.
 This allows both to increase the living space and to make more profitable the built area while promoting social cohesion.

 Video about Endless Home project in French with English subtitles

 The evolution of family models and customs combined with demographic, ecological and economic crises led us to re-examine the ways of living.
-We studied on the one hand past and present experiments (shared housing, participatory housing etc) and on the other hand the opportunities offered by the evolution of techniques.
+We studied on the one hand past and present experiments (shared housing, participatory housing, co-living etc) and on the other hand the opportunities offered by the evolution of techniques.

 The arrival of digital technology in physical spaces, buildings (smart-buildings) and cities (smart-city), brings new opportunities.
 It allows, among other things, to release the latent value through better organization of sharing, better temporal management of places and a simplification of mutual assistance.

 The digital architecture acts on the modes of use which can be improved by designing a suitable physical architecture.
 By working around these actions and interactions between physical and digital architectures, we developed a housing that allows us to better meet needs, to improve the quality of life and to offer, in the heart of cities, much more space for every inhabitant.

 This type of housing is ecological, first because it increases the use of resources by optimizing each square meter built, then, because it reduces the displacements.
 It supports intergenerational ties, but also requires to think back and above all not to forget some anthropological fundamentals such as notions of space appropriation, privacy, sharing.